contentstack/cli/packages/contentstack/README.md

                                           particular branch.
 For example, “-d
                                           "C:\Users\Name\Desktop\cli\content\branch_name"
-  -k, --stack-api-key=<value>             API Key of the target stack -m, --module=<value>                    [optional] Specify the module to import into the target stack.
-If not
+  -k, --stack-api-key=<value>             API Key of the target stack -y, --yes                               [optional] Force override all Marketplace prompts.
-                                          specified, the import command will import all the modules into the stack.
-The available modules are assets, content-types, entries, environments, extensions, marketplace-apps, global-fields, labels, locales, webhooks,
-                                          workflows, custom-roles, personalize projects, and taxonomies.
-  -y, --yes                               [optional] Force override all Marketplace prompts.
       --branch-alias=<value>              Specify the branch alias where you want to import your content.
 If not specified, the content is imported into the main branch by default.